jsharp2023/NeverForGiftMe/README.md

 I would like to add some new stuff to this app soon.
 Add a notification option to recive email of text when events are close.
 Be able to create a check list for every event.

+*** Trying to push updated file to GH and getting errors.
+Working on that now.